Judicial system of the United Arab Emirates: Chartered Institute of Arbitrators (CIArb)

 Established in 2005, the UAE Branch of CIArb is part of the network of CIArb branches across the world.
 It offers arbitration related training, education (both in Arabic and English), as well as networking events for legal professionals and arbitrators.

 Maktoum Bin Mohammed Initiatives for Legal Excellence

 The Initiatives aim at enhancing the capacities of individuals engaged in the judicial field, and motivating pioneering in legal work.
 The project consists of a number of programs including the moot court competition, legal scientific research competition, legal scholarships program, program for legal and judicial conferences, and the Dubai International Financial Centre (DIFC) Courts Academy.

+Human rights controversies

+The UAE judicial system has faced criticism by human rights advocates, including cases where detainees convicted during mass trials linked to political affiliation have been held in prisons arbitrarily beyond the end of their sentences.